 Cultural capital, which refers to the knowledge, skills, and social assets gained through educational and cultural experiences, also influences the social class of doctors.
 Medical professionals tend to possess a wealth of cultural capital, including knowledge about health, science, and social issues.
 This further solidifies their position in a higher social class.

 In addition to their formal education, doctors are expected to continuously expand their knowledge base through professional development and stay informed of the latest medical advancements.
 This ongoing pursuit of education and improvement enhances their standing and reputation within their professional community and society.
-Quite the opposite kind of thinking compared to what jobs would make you upper middle class without a degree.

 The Role of Healthcare